ibm-cloud-docs/speech-to-text/faq-pricing.md

 {: faq}
 {: support}

-The Standard pricing plan will continue to be available for purchase for a short time.
 Existing users of the Standard plan can continue to use the plan indefinitely with no change in their pricing.
 Their API settings and custom models remain unaffected.
+(The Standard plan is no longer available for purchase by new users.)

 Existing users can also choose to upgrade to the new Plus plan by visiting the [{{site.data.keyword.cloud}} Catalog](https://{DomainName}/catalog/speech-to-text){: external}.
 They will continue to have access to all of their settings and custom models after upgrading.
 And, if they find that the Plus plan does not meet their needs for any reason, they can always downgrade back to their Standard plan.